 But not every borrower will be offered low margin rates which could make this work, nor are there any guarantees that your investment’s performance will match your expectations.
 As you seek higher returns you encounter higher risk and therefore more uncertainty.

-Overall, taking on a margin loan will get you further into debt and add a new financial obligation to your monthly budget.
+Overall, taking on a margin loan will get you into debt and add a new financial obligation to your monthly budget.
 When possible, it can be wise to limit borrowing and only use credit when needed.

 Ultimately, when you choose to invest with borrowed funds, you find yourself with little “margin” for error.